 MP for St Ives

-Andrew George is a Liberal Democrat MP for St Ives, elected in 2024.
-He currently serves on the Health and Social Care Committee and has a long parliamentary background across health, housing and local government, and environment portfolios.
+Andrew George is a Liberal Democrat MP for St Ives, first elected in July 2024.
+He currently sits on the Health and Social Care Committee (from October 2024) and has previously held a range of parliamentary roles, including several shadow minister positions and committee posts focused on health, housing and the environment.

-Declared financial interests include three miscellaneous entries, one item under employment and earnings, one ongoing paid employment, and one visits outside the UK.
+Declares six financial interests, including three miscellaneous entries; one employment and earnings entry; one ongoing paid employment entry; and one entry for visits outside the UK.

 Generated 21 February 2026